anhphan2705/panorama-stitcher/README.md

 ## Features

 - Stitch multiple images together to create a panoramic view.
-- Optional cropping to remove black pixel outlines and enhance the visual quality.
+- Optional cropping and optimizing to remove black pixel outlines and enhance the visual quality.
-- Salvaging usable cropped portions to optimize the final stitched result.
 - Command-line interface for easy execution and customization.
 - Utilizes OpenCV for efficient image processing.
 - Include API for ease of use